Is the Argireline cream effective for wrinkles?

 Why should you choose the Texas Institute of Dermatology for your Skin Care needs?

 At the Texas Institute of Dermatology, we want you to have an excellent outcome and to feel that your needs and concerns have been promptly addressed in a caring and sensitive fashion.
-We strive diligently to ensure your satisfaction, your comfort, your privacy, and your safety.
-All treatments are supervised or performed by a dermatologist with many years of successful experience in a large variety of procedures.
+We strive diligently to ensure your satisfaction, comfort, privacy, and safety.
+All treatments are supervised or performed by Dr. Ghohestani with many years of successful experience in a large variety of procedures.
 Many treatment modalities are available, and we can recommend the one or two that are most likely to meet your needs; we’re here to meet your needs and help you realize your aspirations.
-At our clinic in San Antonio, Texas, we serve communities throughout the Bexar County and the Kendall County, including San Antonio, Boerne, Leon Spring, Ralph Fair Ranch, Canyon Lake city; many of our patients also come from San Marcos, New Braunfels, Kerrville, Austin, Wimberley and Corpus Christi.
+At our clinic in San Antonio, Texas, we serve communities throughout Bexar County and Kendall County, including San Antonio, Boerne, Leon Spring, Ralph Fair Ranch, Canyon Lake city; many of our patients also come from San Marcos, New Braunfels, Kerrville, Austin, Wimberley and Corpus Christi.

 * If the Content contained on this site contains medical or health sciences information, it is intended for answering some common skin care questions.
 No suggested test or procedure should be carried out without visiting a health care professional and unless, in the reader's judgment, its risk is justified.
 Because of rapid advances in the medical sciences, we recommend that the independent verification of diagnoses and drug dosages should be made.
 NEITHER TEXAS INSTITUTE OF DERMATOLOGY NOR ANY OF ITS AFFILIATES OR LICENSORS SHALL BE LIABLE TO YOU OR ANYONE ELSE FOR ANY LOSS OR INJURY, CAUSED IN WHOLE OR PART BY ITS NEGLIGENCE OR CONTINGENCIES BEYOND ITS CONTROL IN PROCURING, COMPILING, INTERPRETING, REPORTING OR DELIVERING INFORMATION THROUGH THE SITE.
 IN NO EVENT WILL TEXAS INSTITUTE OF DERMATOLOGY, ITS AFFILIATES OR LICENSORS BE LIABLE TO YOU OR ANYONE ELSE FOR ANY DECISION MADE OR ACTION TAKEN BY YOU IN RELIANCE ON SUCH INFORMATION.
 TEXAS INSTITUTE OF DERMATOLOGYAND ITS AFFILIATES AND LICENSORS SHALL NOT BE LIABLE TO YOU OR ANYONE ELSE FOR ANY DAMAGES (INCLUDING, WITHOUT LIMITATION, CONSEQUENTIAL, SPECIAL, INCIDENTAL, INDIRECT, OR SIMILAR DAMAGES) EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.You hereby agree to indemnify, defend and hold Texas Institute of Dermatology, its directors, officers, shareholders, parents, subsidiaries, affiliates, agents and licensors harmless from and against any and all liability, losses, damages and costs, including, without limitation, reasonable attorneys' fees, arising from your use of the Site or Content.